nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 User enters the command wrongly.
     * 1a1.
 Gim displays the error message.
-      <br>Use case ends.
+      <br>Use case resumes at step 1.
 * 1b.
 User enters the name of exercise(s) wrongly.
     * 1b1.
 Gim displays exercise(s) not registered in system message.
-      <br>Use case ends.
+      <br>Use case resumes at step 1.

-#### Use case 10: Generate
+#### Use case 10: Generate workout suggestion for exercise(s)

 System: Gim <br>
 Use case: UC10 - Generate workout suggestion for exercise(s) <br>
 Actor: User <br>
-Guarantees: Sample workout suggestion will be displayed.

 **MSS**

-1. User wishes to generate a workout suggestion.
+1. User requests to generate a workout suggestion.
-2. User enters the exercise and difficulty level desired.
-3. Gim computes a sample workout for the user.
+2. Gim computes a sample workout for the user.
    <br>Use case ends.

 **Extensions**

+* 1a.
+User enters the command wrongly.
+    * 1a1.
+Gim displays the error message.
+      <br>Use case resumes at step 1.
+* 1b.
+User enters an invalid index.
+    * 1b1.
+Gim displays the invalid index error message.
+      <br>Use case resumes at step 1.
+* 1c.
+User enters an incorrect format for index(es).
+    * 1c1.
+Gim displays the incorrect index format message.
+      <br>Use case resumes at step 1.
+* 1d.
+User enters the name of exercise(s) wrongly.
-* 2a.
-Gim detects an error in the command format.
+    * 1d1.
+Gim displays exercise(s) not registered in system message.
-    * 2a1.
-Gim requests user to enter a valid command format.
+      <br>Use case resumes at step 1.
-    * 2a2.
-User enters new command.
+* 1e.
+User enters an invalid difficulty level.
-      <br>Steps 2a1-2a2 are repeated until the command entered is of valid format.
+    * 1e1.
+Gim displays the invalid difficulty level message.
-      Use case resumes from step 3.
+      <br>Use case resumes at step 1.

 #### Use case 11: Exit Gim